httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 # Using HTTP URIs over TLS

-An origin server that supports the resolution of "http" URIs can indicate support for this specification by advertising an alternative service {{I-D.ietf-httpbis-alt-svc}} with a protocol identifier that uses TLS, such as "h2" {{I-D.ietf-httpbis-http2}}.
+An origin server that supports the resolution of `http` URIs can indicate support for this specification by providing an alternative service advertisement {{I-D.ietf-httpbis-alt-svc}} for a protocol identifier that uses TLS, such as `h2` {{I-D.ietf-httpbis-http2}}.

 A client that receives such an advertisement MAY make future requests intended for the associated origin ({{RFC6454}}) to the identified service (as specified by {{I-D.ietf-httpbis-alt-svc}}).